act-rules/act-rules.github.io/_rules/first-focusable-elements-are-links-to-content-e53727.md

 #### Passed Example 6

-In this document, the links in the [initial segment][] (composed of the first three focusable elements) fulfils both expectations.
+In this document, the links in the [initial segment][] (composed of the first three focusable elements) fulfills both expectations.
 Here, the links have an [accessible name][] provided by their `aria-label` attribute.

 ```html
 <html lang="en">